maxmilton/browser-redirect/README.md

    1. Click "Load unpacked" and select the `dist` directory.
 1. To enable redirecting in private tabs, toggle "Allow in Private" to "on" in the extension's "Details" page.

+### Pre-built Package

+If you are satisfied with the default rules, you can download `chrome-extension.zip` from the [latest release](https://github.com/maxmilton/browser-redirect/releases/latest).
+Then follow the instructions above starting from step 4, except instead of the `dist` directory, select the downloaded `zip` file.

 ### Optional Linting

 1. Install the project dependencies: `bun install`